 What is Accreditation:

 The Vibration Institute is an Accredited Certifying Body for Vibration Analysts.
 Accreditation means that the Vibration Institute has been audited by an independent Accrediting Body and has been found to meet the requirements of International Standard, ISO/IEC 17024, “Conformity assessment – General requirements for bodies operating certification of persons”.
-The Vibration Institute is accredited by ANSI, American National Standards Institute, who is internationally recognized and meets the highest standards for accrediting organizations.
+The Vibration Institute is accredited by the American National Standards Institute (ANSI), who is internationally recognized and meets the highest standards for accrediting organizations.
 Additionally, ANSI is the official United States member of the International Standards Institute(ISO).

 Why is Accreditation Important to you?

 Value.
 Trust.
 Assurance.
 You are ensured of getting a high-quality product that is accredited to meet the standards for vibration analyst training.
 Anyone can offer a test and say it meets the standards for ISO 18436 vibration analyst certification.
 The Vibration Institute’s word is backed up because our program is audited regularly by ANSI to make sure it does.
 Furthermore, through ANSI’s accreditation process, the Vibration Institute is constantly following continuous improvement processes to maintain and improve the quality and relevance of its programs.

 The Vibration Institute meets the US Department of Defense requirements for vibration analyst certification.
 ANSI’s Personnel Certification Accreditation program under ISO/IEC 17024 meets the requirements of the National Defense Authorization Act, signed into law on November 25, 2015.
 This legislation mandates that any credentialing program used by members of the armed forces be accredited by an accreditation body that meets enumerated quality criteria.
 ANSI’s Personnel Certification Accreditation program meets these criteria, as the program operates in compliance with ISO/IEC 17011, and applies ISO/IEC 17024.